LeandroFGutierre/AllSporter-TGE/readme.md

 | --- | --- |
 | Team | Locked for 24M |
 | Customer Rewards | Unlocking over 15M (first 3M frozen) |

+### Private ICO

+The owner can conduct a private ICO in presale (before pre iCO 1 tier starts).
+The private ICO is customized with the following parameters:

+* total ether cap
+* token quantity for 1 ETH
+* start time
+* end time
+* minimum contribution

+After one private ICO ends and is finalized by the owner, it's possible to create another one if there is still time before pre ICO 1 tier.

 ## AllSporter Coin